uthircloudnative/ai-fundamentals-az900/README.md

   - Its a capability of AI system where computer/machine will interpret spoken (voice) or written (text) and respond in kind.

+    - With this AI capability we can analyze and intercept natural language text, email messages and create software.
+    - Can able to intercept spoken langugae (voice) and synthesize responses (create software solutions).
+    - Automatically trnslate spoken language from one language to another language.
+    - Intercept commands and make appropriate actions.

+  - **Azuer AI language** provide tools to process NLP bases solutions.
+  - Azure AI speech used to process voice based soultions.
+  - Azure AI Language will understand text and transcripts through which we can build solutions.

   ### Document Intelligence

   - Its a capability of AI system where computer/machine will process/mange large volume of data which is in document form.